SuperSport (Albanian TV network)

 SuperSport is a group of Albanian subscription sports channels operated by the terrestrial pay television company DigitAlb.
-The channels broadcast a range of different sports such as the English Premier League, Spanish La Liga, German Bundesliga and Bundesliga 2, Dutch Eredivisie, French Ligue 1 and Ligue 2, UEFA Europa League, UEFA Euro, UEFA Europa Conference League, Copa América, ATP 500, ATP 1000, IAAF, etc.
+The channels broadcast a range of different sports such as the English Premier League, Spanish La Liga, German Bundesliga and Bundesliga 2, Dutch Eredivisie, French Ligue 1 and Ligue 2, UEFA Europa League, UEFA Euro, UEFA Europa Conference League, Copa América, FIFA World Cup, ATP 500, ATP 1000, IAAF, etc.

 Most of the sports events are broadcasting live and in full HD.
 Also, 3D broadcasts are available; mainly for specific football matches.

 For the main events, there is also supporting studio-based programming along with talk shows, which are produced live before and after the matches.
 For this purpose, from 2010, DigitAlb invested in several TV studios along with live commentary studios to make live broadcasting possible for up to 9 different events.

 SuperSport Albania is available on the Eutelsat W3C (16.0E) satellite, together with the other DigitAlb channels.